O Beijo do Escorpião

 O Beijo do Escorpião (English: The Kiss of the Scorpion) is a Portuguese telenovela broadcast and produced by TVI.
 It was written by António Barreira, author of some of the biggest hits of the channel, and by João Matos.
 The telenovela premiered on 2 February 2014 and its last episode aired on 4 October 2014, totaling a number of 194 episodes.
 It was broadcast in the primetime slot at 9pm (UTC).
 The telenovela was recorded in Lisbon, Portugal.

-Plot

-Two women find out they are sisters in the worst possible way and, from that moment on, engage in a constant conflict.